fabriziosalmi/proxmox-lxc-autoscale/README.md

 # LXC AutoScale

 **LXC AutoScale** is a powerful and flexible resource management daemon specifically designed for Proxmox environments.
 It automatically adjusts CPU and memory allocations and can clone LXC containers based on real-time usage metrics and predefined thresholds.
-This ensures that your containers are always optimized for performance, managing spikes in demand, and preserving resources during off-peak hours.
-With a highly customizable autoscaling logic, LXC AutoScale seamlessly integrates into your existing setup, catering to a wide range of requirements—from small homelabs to large-scale automated environments.
+This ensures that your containers are always optimized for performance, managing spikes in demand, and optionally preserving resources during off-peak hours.

 **✅ Tested on `Proxmox 8.2.4`**

+---

 LXC AutoScale offers two distinct options to suit different user profiles and environments: